Pakistan and weapons of mass destruction: Uranium

 The televised screen-shot of Chagai-I on 28 May 1998.

-The uranium program proved to be a difficult, challenging and most enduring approach to scale up to industrial levels to military-grade.
+The uranium programme proved to be a difficult, challenging and most enduring approach to scale up to industrial levels to military-grade.
 Producing HEU as a fissile material is even more difficult and challenging than extracting plutonium and Pakistan experimented with HEU as an implosion design as contrary to other nuclear states.
 Little and rudimentary knowledge was available of gas centrifuges at that time, and HEU fissile material was only known to the world for nuclear power usage; its military applications for HEU were non-existent.
 Commenting on the difficulty, mathematician Tasneem Shah; who worked with A.Q.
 Khan, was quoted in the book Eating Grass that "hydrodynamical problem in centrifuge was simply stated, but extremely difficult to evaluate, not only in order of magnitude but in detailing also."
 Many of Khan's fellow theorists were unsure about the feasibility of the enriched uranium on time despite Khan's strong advocacy.
 One scientist recalled his memories in Eating Grass: "No one in the world has used the [gas] centrifuge method to produce weapon grade material....
 [T]his was not going to work, he [A.Q.
 Khan] is simply wasting time."
 Despite A.Q.
-Khan having difficulty getting his peers to listen to him, he aggressively continued his research and the program was made feasible in the shortest time possible.
+Khan having difficulty getting his peers to listen to him, he aggressively continued his research and the programme was made feasible in the shortest time possible.
 His efforts won him praise from Pakistan's politicians and military science circles, and he was now debuted as the "father of the uranium" bomb.
 On 28 May 1998, it was the KRL's HEU that ultimately created the nuclear chain reaction which led the successful detonation of boosted fission devices in a scientific experiment codenamed Chagai-I.